Tom Tauke: Retirement

-Since retiring from Verizon he has served on many boards and committees (both non-profit and for-profit) and is past chair of the board of regents of Loras College and the Washington Center.
+Since retiring from Verizon, he has served on many boards and committees (both non-profit and for-profit) and is past chair of the board of regents of Loras College and the Washington Center.

-He currently resides in Alexandria, Virginia, with his wife Beverly and children Joseph and Elizabeth.
+He resides in Alexandria, Virginia, with his wife Beverly and children Joseph and Elizabeth.
 He serves on the board of directors of the Committee for a Responsible Federal Budget.